Mandel Szkolnikoff: Early life

 Mandel Szkolnikoff was born on 28 January 1895 in Sharkawshchyna in the Russian Empire, now in Belarus.
 He was Jewish.
 He had a German passport.

 Career

 Szkolnikoff was a major economic collaborator in the occupied France during the Second World War.
-Less known than Joseph Joanovici, he made a considerable fortune by supplying the Kriegsmarine and then the SS, mainly in textile, and was described as "the man who pushed the practice of black market to an extreme."
+Less known than Joseph Joanovici, he made a considerable fortune by supplying the Kriegsmarine and then the SS, mainly in textiles, and was described as "the man who pushed the practice of black market to an extreme."

 He reinvested his returns to build a real estate empire.